ma3ke/bovenop/README.md

 ### Contributions

+This project is created and maintained by Marieke and Bauke Westendorp.

-I very much welcome input from people based actual needs in the form of issues, emails, or fedi posts.
-As with many of my projects, I appreciate and welcome code contributions, provided we have had some prior discussion about it where we briefly discuss the design of any non-trivial changes.
-Additional contact options can be found on my site.
+We very much welcome input from people based actual needs in the form of issues, emails, or fedi posts.
+As with many of our projects, we appreciate and welcome code contributions, provided we have had some prior discussion about it where we briefly discuss the design of any non-trivial changes.
+Additional contact options can be found on our sites.

 ## License

-This project is licensed under GPL-3.0, see LICENSE.
+Copyright &copy; 2025, Marieke Westendorp.
+Copyright &copy; 2025, Bauke Westendorp.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

 [image]: bovenop.png
 [thread]: https://hachyderm.io/@ma3ke/115757953511991333